Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 In order to compute this equation, we need to understand the `mul` instruction.

+### `mul` instruction

+The first operand is the location at which the original data is stored, while the second operand is the source of the data to be multiplied.

 ```wasm
 mul multiplicand, multiplier
 ----(rax)
 ```

-We can see that the `mul` instruction is a bit different, i.e. the source of multiplicand is implicitly `rax` by default and we only have control over the source of the multiplier.
+The `mul` instruction is a bit different, i.e. the source of multiplicand is always `rax` by default and we only have control over the source of the multiplier.

 So if we want to multiply `rdi` with `rsi`, we would first have to move the value of `rdi` into `rax`.